 Section 3.
 All new employees shall at the time of appointment be informed by the Employer that NAIL Local 19 is the exclusive representative of employees in the unit.
-Each new bargaining unit employee shall receive a printed copy of the Agreement from the Employer, together with a list of the officers and representatives of the Union.
-The Union will be listed on the new employee's inprocessing checklist.
+Each new bargaining unit employee shall receive a link to the Agreement from the Employer, together with a list of the officers and representatives of the Union.
+The Union will be listed on the new employee's in-processing checklist.